ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 --------- | ---------
 **Individual** | ¥480,000
 **Couple** | ¥520,000
-**Family** | ¥700,000
+**Family** | ¥640,000

-## Team Member Contribution
+## Staff Fee

 As each team member is financially supported in order to live in Japan, team members' needs are met.
 Though this is the case, YWAM Sendai has expenses as a community that are not met because YWAM Sendai does not have its own regular income.
-In order to meet these needs, we ask that each team member donate a monthly Team Member Contribution.
-As a guideline, we suggest that this be around **¥5,000 per person**.
+In order to meet these needs, we ask that each staff member pay a monthly staff fee of **¥6,000**.

-We ask that this will be done prayerfully with a heart of thanks for what God has provided for us as individuals.
-This is a way we can together give to further God's kingdom in Sendai through our own community.

 The following are ways in which this money is used:

+* ¥1,000 goes to YWAM Japan National Office
 * Fund to purchase and maintain a building (for office, meetings, cafe, school lectures, public worship etc.)
 * Emergency fund (disaster relief etc.)
 * Ministry events